cs3110/textbook/_sources/chapters/preface/install.md

   PowerShell, and it should come up as the best match.
 Click "Run as Administrator", and click Yes to allow changes.

 - Run `wsl --install`.
+(Or, if you have already installed WSL but not Ubuntu before, then instead run `wsl --install -d Ubuntu`.)
 When the Ubuntu download is completed, it will likely ask you to reboot.
 Do so.
 The installation will automatically resume after the reboot.

 - You will be prompted to create a Unix username and password.
 You can use any username and password you wish.
 It has no bearing on your Windows username and